mirzadev/ORM-ECommerce-Back-End/README.md

 ## Description

 *ORM E Commerce is a Back end API built for the back end developers.
-This API is built using Express.js and configure it to use Sequelize to interact with a MySQL database.*
+This API is built using Express.js and configured to use Sequelize in order to interact with MySQL database.*

 ## Table of Contents